 Relocating to or leaving the UAE?
 Are you an anxious traveler?
 Considering your options to help quell your fears and settle your nerves a bit en route?
-And if you're travel involves moving a pet too, are you thinking that you're darlin' also needs a little something to get her through the long journey ahead?
+And if your travel involves moving a pet too, are you're thinking that your darlin' also needs a little something to get her through the long journey ahead?

 Well, we're here to tell you, rather categorically, that after many, many years of relocating many thousands of pets and other animals, we have very, very, rarely ever ultimately needed to sedate a pet for their trip.
 Yes you're worried, but think twice and then think again; giving something to help your pet settle her nerves is simply NOT a good idea in almost all cases.